-LinkedIn Groups have always been an extremely powerful tool for professionals to engage with like-minded people, expand thought leadership, promote their content and perhaps do a little sales prospecting.
+LinkedIn Groups have always been an extremely powerful tool for sales professionals and inbound marketers to engage with like-minded people, expand thought leadership, promote their content and perhaps do a little sales prospecting.

 ...but things are looking pretty different now in LinkedIn Land.

 LinkedIn recognizes the value the Groups feature holds for its users, which is why it has recently made massive improvements to its Groups interface.